solidi/writing/42-reply-all-considered-harmful.md

 And for those in the past who have suffered from my nefarious *Reply All* dealings, I’ve learned to do better.

+---

+## Applies to All Mediums

+Whether it is instant messaging, email, or communicating in person, this conversation of "tact" can be applied anywhere.

+---

 ## Social Post

 By sending thousands of #emails over the years, I believe replying all should be used sparingly.
 I share my experiences on how and when I use #reply all and conclude that it could be considered harmful.